-Say the name Beaujolais to most people and the well-worn cliché of Beaujolais Nouveau instantly springs to mind.
+Say the name Beaujolais to most people, and the well-worn cliché of Beaujolais Nouveau instantly springs to mind.
 This phenomenon of sending young wine from the recent harvest across the world has detracted from the region’s immense strengths, superb wines, and unique terroir.
-For at its best, the Gamay grape is capable of producing structured, perfumed and concentrated wines of real class – bottles a world away from the hackneyed trick of Beaujolais Nouveau.
+For at its best, the Gamay grape is capable of producing structured, aromatic, and concentrated wines of real class – bottles a world away from the hackneyed trick of Beaujolais Nouveau.

 Incredible diversity of styles

-But what should a consumer expect from these apparently superior, and therefore more expensive wines?
-The grape remains the same and it should be emphasized that Beaujolais Cru wines vary significantly in style and characteristics.
+But what should a consumer expect from these superior, and therefore more expensive wines?
+The grape remains the same, and it should be emphasized that Beaujolais Cru wines vary significantly in style and characteristics.
 Generally, however, you should expect a wine with deeper color, more weight, and texture than a standard young Beaujolais.
 Many producers use oak aging to add structure and complexity to their wines.
 The best of these can compete with the more famous and expensive red wines of the Cote de Nuits and Cote de Beaune.